trevithj/thl-login/README.md

 Details of invalid passwords get displayed in an error message, after the user clicks the signin button.

 Entering a valid username and password will direct the user to a `Main` screen with a message indicating successful login.
 The `Main` screen's title will vary, depending on the type of user.
+NOTE: the app has no logout feature, so to re-run a login you will need to refresh the browser.

 Valid username|password pairs are:
-1. admin|admin for an 'administration' access.
+1. `admin|admin` for an 'administration' access.
+The Main heading will indicate an Admin screen.
-1. happy|gilmour for a 'regular' access.
+1. `happy|gilmour` for a 'regular' access.

 Entering an unknown username or an incorrect password will cause an Unauthorized error message on the login screen.
 The user will not be directed past this screen.